xinghui0000/react-native-progress-button/README.md

 `textStyle` | text style of the text. they will be included in `style` attr of text | `textStyle:{color: 'white'}` `onPress` | A function to be called as soon as the user press the button.`(event, buttonState, progress) => {}` | `onProgressAnimatedFinished` | A function to be called as soon as the progress animation finished, `(progress) => {}`

+## Notes
+Because of [`overflow:hidden` is not supported on Android](https://github.com/facebook/react-native/issues/3198), inner progress view displayed diffrently between android and ios when `buttonState` is progress. inner progress view will has border radius , but not in ios, according to outer border radius in android.
+And when the progress is small, inner progress view will look odd.**So try not to set border radius too large in android.**

+## License
+MIT